sporto/elm-workshop/content/04-interaction/04-update.md

             ( model, Cmd.none )
 ```

-Here we have introduced `case`.
-We pattern match on `msg`.
-Note how we extract `howMuch` in pattern.
+Here we have introduced a `case` condition.
+We pattern-match on the `msg` argument.
+Note how we extract the message payload into `howMuch` in the first pattern.

 ## Update syntax

-In Elm you update a record with the following syntax:
+In the first branch of our `case` expression, we want to produce an updated model, with the `count` increased by `howMuch`.
+In Elm, you update a record with the following syntax:

 ```elm
 { model | count = model.count + howMuch }
 ```

 This returns a new version of `model` where `count` has been updated.
+Any other fields that might be present in `model` will remain unmodified in the new record.

 ---